Canon 1Ds Mark II vs 6D Mark II

 Studio photographers will appreciate that the Canon 1Ds Mark II (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 1Ds Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1Ds Mark II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1Ds Mark II was succeeded by the Canon 1Ds Mark III.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the features and operation of the 1Ds Mark II and 6D Mark II can be found, respectively, in the Canon 1Ds Mark II Manual (free pdf) or the online Canon 6D Mark II Manual.

 So how do things add up?
 Is the Canon 1Ds Mark II better than the Canon 6D Mark II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.